cmintert/Abyssal_TTRPG/Ship Prompt Templates.md

 ### Use the following value ranges:

 #### Name [type: string]:
+- The weapon's name.
-- Include an abbreviation based on weapon name and type.
+- The name includes a technical abbreviation based on weapon type.
+- The name has to sound martial.

 #### Type [type: string]
 - Short Range Missile